 In On War Carl Von Clausewitz says war is a continuation of politics by other means.
-Or, cf. Foucault, the inverse: politics is a continuation of war by other means.
-My interest is in the ‘other means’, which include political rhetoric.
-Broadly… Read More ›
+Or cf. Foucault, who suggests this definition might be the inverted: politics is a continuation of war by other means.
+My interest is in the ‘other… Read More ›

 A meditation on the character of a political speaker and, by extension, a voter (Oct.
 31/20 with Nov.
 15/20 addendum)

 Loosely put, rhetoric is the art of persuasion.
 More specifically, on Aristotle’s definition, rhetoric is “the faculty of observing in any given case the available means of persuasion.”
 We all use rhetoric to convince others of some thing or other,… Read More ›

 Saturday Morning Pam-toons.
 Plato’s Tent Revival. (scroll down)

 The Light of Pure Reason ‘Well, that is what I call the child of the good’, I said.
 ‘The good has begotten it in its own likeness, and it bears the same relation to sight and visible objects in the… Read More ›

 6.2.c.i.
 The Political Rhetor and The Future.
 Future Generations: The end of ‘my’ world versus the end of ‘the’ world.

 In this entry, I examine a broad swath of the conceptual territory underpinning future generations.
 Since this topic is particularly content-dense, I’ve decided to break this blog entry into several posts under a few different subheadings.
 Before reading on, I… Read More ›

 Aristotle and Pam on The Political Rhetor.
 Series.
 6.1.
 Intro.